 At what age should we start preparing for IAS?

-An oft-asked question by UPSC aspirants is – “When do I start preparing for IAS exam?”
-To be frank, this is like a trick question.
+An oft-asked question by UPSC aspirants is – “When to start preparation for IAS?”
+To be frank, this is a tricky question.
 There is no right or wrong answer.
 But of course, there can be suggestions.
 This article gives you a few suggestions on the ideal time to start preparing for the IAS exam.

 Basically, there are three kinds of IAS aspirants.